rya-sge/access-denied/_posts/2025-01-13-chainlink-deco.md

 This is possible because encryption algorithms in modern TLS are not committing, which means that a ciphertext can be decrypted in multiple ways.
 This may allow the prover to decrypt the ciphertext to something the server has never sent, causing a soundness violation.

-The solution in DECO is to ask the prover to show a `key binding proof` to prove that the commitment [K][�] to the session key is generated correctly.
+The solution in DECO is to ask the prover to show a `key binding proof` to prove that the commitment `K` to the session key is generated correctly.

 The goal of a key binding proof is for the prover to convince the verifier that a session key K is uniquely bound to the session recorded by the verifier.